alcros33/MHW-Costume-Armor/README.md

 It is a C++ implementaion of the original [MHW Transmog](https://www.nexusmods.com/monsterhunterworld/mods/43) MOD based on a decompilation of it.

-Update 22/12/2018 Working as of Behemot update, Drachen Armor no longer crashes the game.

 Available also at [Nexus Mods](https://www.nexusmods.com/monsterhunterworld/mods/672)

 ## Some Benchmarks